loveoverflowcom/goox/docs/project-layout.md

 - `src/lib.rs` defines the buffer, transactions, revisions, viewport snapshots, and undo/redo behavior.
 - `src/extensions.rs` handles extension discovery and wasm plugin activation.
-- `src/terminal.rs` owns terminal-related behavior.
+- `src/terminal.rs` owns a Rust-side terminal session model that is currently not the live UI path.
 - `src/api.rs` is the bridge surface exported to Flutter.

 Use this folder when you want to change: